A Brief History

 At Upham’s 50th anniversary in business, the 288 square feet of floor space of the first store became 52,064 square feet including the general store, meat market, hay barn, grain and potato elevator, coal shafts, the men’s clothing store called The Hub and the hardware store at the corner of Main and Green Bay streets, later known as the Farmer’s Hardware and in 1973 as the Sperberg Brothers Standard Service station.
 C.M.
 Upham’s business was continued by his son, Robert Upham.

-The second Upham-Russell building on the NW corner of Main and Division still stands today.
+Built in 1920, the second Upham-Russell building on the NW corner of Main and Division still stands today.

 Charles Upham’s involvement in the community:

 - 1862 Purchased interest in the Shawano County Journal from Masonic Brother Myron McCord and became its editor.

 - 1865 Purchased a hotel at the northeast corner of Main and Green Bay Street.

 - 1868 Founder of Shawano Masonic Lodge #170.